 Onward to the DesignOff room to see what’s been changed, shall we?

 The biggest switcheroo here is the Milo Baughman chairs from the Savoy Flea.
 The day she found them, I knew they’d be mine…eventually.
 At the time, I was grounded from chairs, so I had to wait it out until the coast was clear.
 The Horchow head planter was scored at an estate sale not too long ago.
 Although, I’m not sure if I’m sold on her…maybe more pampas grass?

 The art in the original makeover was amazing, but I thought this particular wall needed something larger in scale.
 Again, estate sale purchase to the rescue.

 Wahoo!
 We’ve made it through the main floor.
 Have you got the second floor and basement in you?
 Come on!
 Last one up the stairs is a rotten egg!

 The hallway has taken on this Parisian chic look and feel.
 I blame my recent trip and Maison Souquet.

 Let’s be like MTV Cribs (anyone else miss that show?) and start in the master bedroom…cuz, you know, it’s where the magic happens.
-Ya baby, you know what I’m talking about…a whole 7 hours of blissful sleep if your lucky.
+Ya baby, you know what I’m talking about…a whole 7 hours of blissful sleep if you’re lucky.
 Am I right?